How to Put Your Email Marketing on Automatic Pilot

 Image via Wikipedia

-In yesterday’s cliffhanger, I promised to tell you how to automatically talk to your readers without lifting a finger.
-You set it up once, and then forget about it.
+In yesterday’s cliffhanger, I promised to tell you how to automatically send email mails and market to your readers without lifting a finger.
+You set it up once, and then let it run all by itself.

 The secret?